 Most often, canine lymphoma appears as swollen lymph nodes that can be seen or felt on a dog’s body.
 The most common and easy-to-locate lymph nodes are under the jaw, in front of the shoulders, or behind the knee.
 The swelling can sometimes be the only symptom that presents itself.
 A swollen lymph node will feel like a hard, rubbery lump under a dog’s skin, and is generally not painful to the dog.
 Lymphoma can also occasionally affect lymph nodes that are not visible from outside the body, like those found inside the chest or in the abdomen.

-When lymphoma is present in the gastrointestinal tract (alimentary lymphoma), vomiting, watery diarrhea, lethargy, malabsorption, weight loss, and lack of appetite are the most common symptoms.
+Gastrointestinal lymphoma can be accompanied by vomiting, watery diarrhea, lethargy, malabsorption, weight loss, and lack of appetite are the most common symptoms.
 The diarrhea is often very dark in color and foul-smelling.
 Alimentary lymphoma accounts for just five percent of canine lymphoma and is less easily diagnosed than others.

 Cutaneous lymphoma (affecting the skin) can present itself in many different ways, including single or multiple lumps in the skin or mouth.
 It tends to appear first as dry, flaky, red, itchy patches of skin anywhere on the body.
 The skin can become moist, ulcerated, very red, and thicken as the disease progresses.
 Large masses (tumors) can also form in the skin.
 This form of lymphoma may progress slowly, and is often treated for several months as an infection or allergy before a proper diagnosis is made.